Find Grad Schools

 Speaking: Talking to others to convey information effectively.

-In 2016, there was an estimated number of 257,900 jobs in the United States for Industrial Engineer.
+In the United States, there were 257,900 jobs for Industrial Engineer in 2016.
 New jobs are being produced at a rate of 9.7% which is above the national average.
 The Bureau of Labor Statistics predicts 25,100 new jobs for Industrial Engineer by 2026.
-There will be an estimated 19,700 positions for Industrial Engineer per year.
+The BLS estimates 19,700 yearly job openings in this field.

 undefined